 • Significant exploration potential

-• Full production in 2022
+• Commercial production declared in January 2023

 • Seven main structures